Alumni- PhD Students

 Zoe Hahn, Undergraduate Student (2018-2021)

-Zoe is an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) at UCLA.
+Zoe was an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) at UCLA.
 She joined the Yang Lab in September of 2018.
-Zoe works with Victor Jiaji Yu on engineering T cells for cancer immunotherapy.
+Zoe worked with Victor Jiaji Yu on engineering T cells for cancer immunotherapy.
+Besides research, Zoe enjoyed dancing, volunteering, and sewing.

 Tasha Tsao, Undergraduate Student (2018-2021)

-Tasha is an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) with a minor in Biomedical Research at UCLA.
+Tasha was an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) with a minor in Biomedical Research at UCLA.
 She joined the Yang Lab in June of 2018.
-Tasha works with Alice Yang Zhou on developing and translating iNKT cell-based immunotherapies for cancer.
+Tasha worked with Alice Yang Zhou on developing and translating iNKT cell-based immunotherapies for cancer.
+Besides research, Tasha enjoyed cooking, sleeping, and playing for UCLA’s rugby team.

 Noah Cook, Undergraduate Student (2019-2021)

-Noah is an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) at UCLA.
+Noah was an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) at UCLA.
 He joined the lab in July of 2019.
-Noah works with Charlie Yanruide Li on developing iNKT cell-based immunotherapies for a wide range of cancers.
+Noah worked with Charlie Yanruide Li on developing iNKT cell-based immunotherapies for a wide range of cancers.
+Besides research and classes, Noah enjoyed cooking, playing board games, and competing in League of Legends.

 Sean Yuchong Zhang, Undergraduate Student (2019-2021)

-Sean is an undergraduate student majoring in Physiological Science (Physci) at UCLA.
+Sean was an undergraduate student majoring in Physiological Science (Physci) at UCLA.
 He joined the Yang Lab in February of 2019.
-Sean works with Victor Jiaji Yu on developing CAR-T cell-based cancer immunotherapies.
+Sean worked with Victor Jiaji Yu on developing CAR-T cell-based cancer immunotherapies.
+Besides research, Sean enjoyed soccer, model building, and playing fingerstyle guitar.

 Natalie Penn, Undergraduate Student (2019-2022)